i2p/i2p.www/i2p2www/spec/proposals/163-datagram2.rst

   flags :: (2 bytes)
            Bit order: 15 14 ...
 3 2 1 0
            Bits 3-0: Version: 0x02 (0 0 1 0)
-           Bit 4: If 0, no offline sig; if 1, offline sig Bits 15-5: unused, set to 0 for compatibility with future uses
+           Bit 4: If 0, no offline sig; if 1, offline signed Bits 15-5: unused, set to 0 for compatibility with future uses

   tohash :: (4 bytes)